 Teacher Resources

-Free teacher resources and classroom study guides for The Prescott Girls, a middle-grade historical novel inspired by real nineteenth-century needlework samplers, family history, and life in 1830s Maine.
+Free teacher resources and classroom study guides for The Prescott Girls, a middle-grade historical novel inspired by real nineteenth-century schoolgirl samplers, family history, and life in 1830s Maine.
 These materials support grades 4–7 with lessons in history, literacy, geography, artifact analysis, early American education, letter writing, and critical thinking.

 Explore the Real Location